kx1235/Pendulum-Sim/README.md

 **Getting Started**

 1. Ensure a MQTT broker service is running on ‘mqtt://locahost:1883’, Mosquitto MQTT broker was used during development
-2. Run start.bat file (located in ‘server’ folder)
+2. Run startup.bat file (located in ‘server’ folder)
 3. Open index.html (located in ‘client’ folder) in a browser

 **REST Interface**